Ohara124c41/Ohara124c41.github.io/_posts/2020-02-19-EITD-minor.md

 ---

-## 3 Smart FC From Prototype to Productization (October 2018 to March 2019)
+# AlphaLink Smart FC From Prototype to Productization (October 2018 to March 2019)

-The final phase of the minor was the thesis project.
-I focused on drones and flight control.
-The problem was clear tuning flight controllers across varied UAV platforms is laborious error prone and inconsistent.
+The final phase of the minor was the Innovation and Entrepreneurship thesis with Project AlphaLink.
+The subject was drones and flight control.
+The challenge was that tuning flight controllers across UAV platforms is slow, error prone, and inconsistent.
+This is particularly problematic for small labs and startups without the resources of large companies.
+Our project investigated how an integrated environment could lower this barrier by combining simulation, autotuning, and commercialization strategies.

-### The Concept
+## The Concept
-I designed Smart FC an environment allowing automated tuning real time response visualization validation workflows and integrations with existing toolchains.
-The vision was to lower entry barrier for UAV developers and labs.
+Smart FC was envisioned as an environment to support automatic tuning of UAV controllers.
+It integrated simulation of complex behaviors, validation workflows, and visualization of responses.
+The objective was to provide a tool that small UAV developers and labs could adopt without the overhead of building custom infrastructures.
+My own contribution centered on creating digital twin simulations of UAV dynamics and control.
+These models provided the testing ground for demonstrating how tuning processes could be automated and validated.

-### Hardships and Technical Tradeoffs
+## Hardships and Tradeoffs
-We debated whether to build a desktop tool or a cloud platform.
-Desktop had latency IP control offline potential.
-Cloud had collaboration scalability but risk to proprietary code.
-Each path demanded compromise.
+The team had to make strategic choices.
+One question was whether to implement the solution as a desktop tool or as a cloud service.
+Desktop favored latency, IP control, and offline use, which are critical for defense and sensitive research.
+Cloud favored collaboration and scalability but introduced risks around security and code exposure.

-Intellectual property risk was real.
-Many UAV and control libraries are open source under restrictive licenses.
-We designed the architecture to modularize proprietary modules so we could avoid copyleft license contamination.
+Intellectual property was another difficulty.
+Many UAV control libraries are open source and governed by licenses like GPL.
+We addressed this by modularizing the architecture so that proprietary modules could be isolated and avoid license contamination.

-Designing the UI was more than aesthetics.
-Our research showed that too many layers or features discourage engineers.
-A shallow interface with one click autotuning and visual feedback was more adoptable.
+The user interface was also debated.
+Engineers require power but resist complexity.
+Research showed that deep menu layers discourage adoption.
+We therefore emphasized a shallow interface with single click autotuning and clear visual feedback.

-Pricing and licensing were hard questions.
-Should we use a one time license subscription or modular toolbox model We benchmarked MathWorks toolbox open source models and subscription models to find a balance.
+Pricing models were equally challenging.
+We studied existing approaches such as MathWorks toolboxes, subscription models, and modular licensing.
+Each implied different adoption patterns.
+Small labs tended to prefer one time licensing, while larger institutions favored recurring models that included updates and support.

-Customer discovery was difficult.
-Larger drone firms were entrenched in existing toolchains.
-Smaller labs had limited budgets.
-Outreach and repeated pitches became necessary to find early adopters.
+Customer discovery was slow.
+Larger drone companies were already tied to established toolchains.
+Smaller labs had limited funds.
+Repeated outreach was needed to identify early adopters who could validate the concept.

-### Breakthrough and Outcome
+## Breakthrough and Outcome
-The project was successful enough that Smart FC moved beyond a thesis into a standalone company.
-The path from concept to startup taught me that **productization is as architectural as algorithm development**.

-Designing systems that real engineers adopt requires decisions about UI licensing IP performance tradeoffs and market positioning.
-That is the core of systems architecture in practice.
+The thesis provided more than a prototype.
+It offered a structured value analysis of how Smart FC could succeed in a competitive market.
+The digital twin simulations demonstrated feasibility.
+The business model work clarified licensing and pricing options.
+Together, this supported the transition from a thesis project into a standalone venture.

+The lesson was that productization is as much about architecture as algorithm design.
+A working system must consider interface design, licensing structures, IP protection, and customer adoption strategies alongside technical performance.
+This experience underscored that system architecture spans both the technical stack and the business ecosystem.
 ---

 ## Integration and Reflection

-These three projects form a learning arc.
-LABELEDBY. taught me how to pivot validate and launch a product in a saturated market.
-The Rennes summer school taught me stakeholder management civic constraints and cross functional alignment.
-Smart FC taught me how to turn research into a product with sustainable business structure.
+These three projects form a coherent learning arc that reshaped how I approach systems and architecture.
+LABELEDBY. forced me to test assumptions in a saturated market, pivot away from an impractical vision, and validate with a real product and real customers.
+The Rennes summer school showed me that innovation in civic domains requires balancing technical feasibility with regulation, governance, and stakeholder alignment.
+Smart FC demonstrated that technical prototypes must be embedded within value analysis, licensing strategies, and simulation validation before they can become products.

-As a system architect I do more than design modules and interfaces.
-I design systems within contexts regulatory business human societal.
-The I and E minor taught me that architecture must factor in ecosystems markets and value.
+My contributions across these stages reflect this progression.
+In LABELEDBY.
+I learned the discipline of scaling scope without losing ambition.
+In Rennes I experienced the challenges of aligning technical ideas with nontechnical actors.
+In Smart FC I applied digital twin simulations to validate UAV control behavior while supporting the broader analysis of market and licensing models.

+As a system architect these lessons reinforced that architecture cannot be limited to interfaces and modules.
+It must encompass the contexts in which systems operate: markets, regulations, user adoption, and business sustainability.
+The Innovation and Entrepreneurship Minor demonstrated this principle by requiring both technical rigor and entrepreneurial reasoning, creating outcomes that extended beyond coursework into ventures and professional practice.

 ---